-sensory props: kids see, hear, smell, and feel what the characters did
+sensory prop ideas: see, hear, smell, and feel what the characters did

-kinetic activities: kids do what a character did
+kinetic activities: do what a character did (or might/should have!)

-academic handouts: kids learn the story’s narrative arc, vocabulary, setting, and more
+academic handouts: learn the story’s narrative arc, vocabulary, setting, and more

-creative writing: kids write what a character wrote or felt
+creative writing: write what a character wrote or felt

 Experience IS comprehension!
 When kids taste, touch, hear, and smell a story, it gets up off the page and becomes more real to them.
 They get it.